Dr Gemma Molyneux, CIRP Lead

 Ethelbert Eze, Data Engineer

-Ethelbert supports the GOSH DRE team with research data collection through forms, genomic data extraction from a typical PDF genomic report to CSVs, and further transformation of these data elements to the current fast healthcare interoperability resource (FHIR).
-Ethelbert builds backend pipeline system for the data collection and translation to FHIR.
-Currently, Ethelbert is working in a collaborative project (iPCHIP) between GOSH and four other children's hospitals around the world researching on clinical improvements in Infantile epilepsy.
-Ethelbert has a PhD in Machine learning, MSc in Satellite Communications, and a BSc in Electronics Engineering.
+Ethelbert supports clinical and academic staff across the Trust with research data collection, and transformation.
+This includes through forms, genomic data extraction from a typical PDF genomic report to CSVs, and further transformation of these data elements to the current fast healthcare interoperability resource (FHIR).
+Ethelbert builds backend pipeline systems for the data collection and translation to FHIR.
+Ethelbert has worked on a collaborative project between GOSH and four other children's hospitals around the world called iPCHIP.
+This focused on genomic data engineering.
+He has a PhD in Machine learning, MSc in Satellite Communications, and a BSc in Electronics Engineering.

 Jonny Sheldon, Software Engineer